huntse/uncarved/content/articles/ocaml_classes_2.md

 +++
 title = "Ocaml objects part 2"
-aliases = [ "/articles/ocaml_classes_2" ]
-last_modified = "2007-06-21T06:30:35Z"
+description = "Parameter objects make more sense when we pass piecewise functions to the pricer" aliases = [ "/articles/ocaml_classes_2" ] last_modified = "2007-06-21T06:30:35Z"
 +++
-# Ocaml objects part 2

-## Parameter objects make more sense when we pass piecewise functions to the pricer

 Unfortunately the class for constant parameters that we developed [before][5] is just not that useful.
 We would be better off just using a